 Highlight cells E2 to E10 to create a drop down list for each cell within this range.

-Click the Data | Validation.
-A Data Validation dialog box will pop out.
+Data Validation dialog box will pop out.

 Highlight the sources from cell A1 to A18.
-Press Enter and click OK.
+Press

-Now all of the selected cells in the Section column should have a drop down list, as below:
+Section column should have a drop down list, as below:

 That’s it.
 Cheers!